JosephFrankFir/GubOS/README.md

 GCC libsanitizer failing to build
 Sometimes GCC can't build libsanitizer, if that happens append --disable-libsanitizer to the configure command.
 This only applies for building a hosted compiler.

-More advanced
-Using this simple cross compiler will be sufficient for quite some time, but at some point you will want the compiler to automatically include your own system headers and libraries.
-Building an OS-specific toolchain for your own operating system is the way to go from here.